 Summertime Villa, Calangute

-If you want to be close to the action in Calangute but feel like you're a world away from it, Summertime Villa in Goa is the perfect choice.
-The owners have spared no expense in creating this this luxury private villa, which has been newly constructed and opened in October 2015.
+If you want to be close to the action in Calangute but feel like you're a world away from it, Summertime Villa in Goa is a perfect choice.
+The owners have spared no expense in creating this luxury private villa, which has been newly constructed and opened in October 2015.
 The bright, modern and elegant interiors are filled with many items that have been handpicked and imported from Bali.
 A magnificent infinity swimming pool is the centerpiece at the villa.
 There's also a diverse collection of books, movies, and board games for entertainment.
-What's more, the owners have a 42 foot luxury yacht called The Solita, and guests of the villa get a discount.
+What's more, the owners have a 42-foot luxury yacht called The Solita, and guests of the villa get a discount.

 Continue to 2 of 12 below.

 - Location: 10 minutes inland from Candolim, Calangute and Baga beaches.